tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

     {% endif %}

-9. Explore the different options in the Design editor (specifically, expand **Paths** and click **/weather > Call current weather data for...**) and make some arbitrary textual changes to see how to update information.
+9. Explore the different options in the Design editor (specifically, expand endpoint under "Current weather data" and make some arbitrary textual changes to see how to update information.
+10. Scroll down to the "Send a Request" section at the bottom and see if you can make a successful request.
+(Hint: make sure to enter an API key for the `appid` value and add a value for a parameter such as `zip`).

 ### Automatically generate schema documentation